Jury finds parents of Texas student accused in 2018 deadly school shooting not negligent

-GALVESTON, Texas — (AP) — The parents of a former student accused of killing 10 people in a 2018 school shooting near Houston cannot be held responsible for what happened, a jury decided Monday.
+The parents of a former student accused of killing 10 people at a high school near Houston in 2018 do not bear financial responsibility for the shooting, a jury decided Monday.

-The victims' lawsuit sought to hold Dimitrios Pagourtzis and his parents, Antonios Pagourtzis and Rose Marie Kosmetatos, financially liable for the shooting at Santa Fe High School on May 18, 2018.
-The lawsuit alleged the parents failed to provide necessary support for their son's mental health and didn't do enough to prevent him from accessing their guns.
+A lawsuit brought by victims and their families sought to hold Dimitrios Pagourtzis and his parents, Antonios Pagourtzis and Rose Marie Kosmetatos, accountable for the shooting at Santa Fe High School in 2018.
+During a three-week trial, attorneys for the families argued the parents failed to provide necessary support for their son's mental health and didn't do enough to prevent him from accessing their guns.

-Jurors did, however, hold Dimitrios Pagourtzis responsible and awarded families more than $200 million total in damages, including for pain and mental anguish.
+Jurors instead put the responsibility with Dimitrios Pagourtzis and a firearms ammunition retailer in a verdict that awarded families more than $300 million total in damages, including for pain and mental anguish.

-Authorities say Pagourtzis fatally shot eight students and two teachers.
-He was 17 years old at the time.

 In April, Jennifer and James Crumbley were sentenced to at least 10 years in prison by a Michigan judge after becoming the first parents convicted in a U.S. mass school shooting.
 Pagourtzis' parents are not accused of any crime.